Images of British Lichens

 Cladonia pyxidata (L.) Hoffm.

-This species is part of a difficult complex with C. pocillum and C. monomorpha, characterised by the conspicuous, discoid, corticate granules and lack of soredia within the podetia.
+This species is part of a difficult complex with C. pocillum and C. monomorpha, interpreted here as characterised by conspicuous, discoid, corticate granules and lack of soredia within the podetia.

 C. pocillum has larger, often imbricated, basal squamules with similarly flat but distinctly abraded margins, squamules frequently tinted grey-pink, conspicuous and often ring-like apothecia, and preference for mesic or more base-rich situations.

 C. monomorpha has downwardly recurved, smooth margins to the basal squamules and typically rather blistered-like surfaces to the podetia; apothecia rather small, rounded and in clusters on taller (to 1cm) proliferations from the podetial margins.
 It is apparently restricted to acid, sandy heaths and dunes (overlooked or very rare and perhaps uncertain in the UK).
 The characters given in Dobson (op. cit.) do not accord with the original description.

 Confusion of the complex with C. chlorophaea agg. is also all too easy.
 In mature but fresh podetia of C. pyxidata and its allies, the corticate nature of the granules is shown by their rather distinct surface sheen, but this is lost in older or dried-up material.